ThanhPhongSPK/Scale-Data-Monitor-in-Industry/README.md

 ﻿# Scale Data Logging & Management System

-This project provides a complete solution for **real-time data acquisition from industrial scales** via RS232/USB COM ports and saving the data into a **local MySQL database**, with a clean and user-friendly **Tkinter-based GUI** for filtering, exporting, and managing weight data (Gross, Tare, Net).
+This project provides a complete solution for **real-time data acquisition from industrial scales (Mettler Toledo Scales)** via RS232/USB COM ports and saving the data into a **local MySQL database**, with a clean and user-friendly **Tkinter-based GUI** for filtering, exporting, and managing weight data (Gross, Tare, Net).

 ---